How many times do you think I’ve heard someone say “I think I’ve got toe nail fungus, its ugly and I hate it”?

 I saw my client every couple of months for follow-up and was able to track the progress of improvement of the nails.
 I’m really grateful she’s consented to me sharing the pictures with you so that you can see the transformation for yourselves.

-June 2019 was our final follow up visit.
-8 months after starting treatment, the nail is fully regrown, is fungus free, and my patient is delighted!
-She also reported that she had none of the possible side effects while she was taking the Terbinafine tablets for the first 3 months, so double happy!
+By June the following summer, 8 months after starting treatment, the nail fully regrown, is fungus free, and my patient was delighted!
+She also reported that she had none of the possible side effects while she was taking the Terbinafine tablets for those 3 months, so double happy!

-To manage it, she will need to continue to periodically apply antifungal cream on her skin as fungus, (like the dandelions in my garden) always comes back.
-Nipping it in the bud with the cream prevents it getting re-established on the skin, so an important routine to get into for after-care.
+To manage it, she will need to continue to periodically apply antifungal cream on her skin as fungus is notorious for coming back.
+Nipping it in the bud with the cream prevents it getting re-established on the skin, so it is an important routine to get into for after-care.
+Want to know how to apply antifungal cream effectively and keep fungus at bay? watch this short video.

 Until next time,